Azhagammai/SmartTutorAI/README.md

-# 🎓 EduSmart - Smart Learning Platform with AI-Personalized Tutors
+# 🎓 SmartTutorAI - Smart Learning Platform with AI-Personalized Tutors

-EduSmart is a full-stack, AI-powered educational platform that tailors learning experiences to individual users.
+SmartTutorAI is a full-stack, AI-powered educational platform that tailors learning experiences to individual users.
 Featuring **Nova**, your AI tutor, EduSmart delivers a smarter, more interactive, and gamified way to learn.

 ---